Views

 Zero-Prep Workflow

-- Step 2: Distribute the sheet along with scissors and glue sticks to your students (1 minute).
+- Step 2: Distribute: Hand out the sheets along with scissors and glue sticks to your students (1 minute).

-- Step 3: Review the completed habitats as a whole-group check or during individual student conferences (2 minutes).
+- Step 3: Review: Check the completed habitat matches as a whole-group activity or during individual student conferences (2 minutes).

-This streamlined workflow makes it an ideal choice for emergency sub plans or last-minute science enrichment.
+This streamlined workflow makes it an ideal choice for emergency sub plans or last-minute science enrichment where teacher setup time must be kept under five minutes.

 Standards Alignment